2014 Lesotho political crisis: Aftermath

 On 30 September, under the SADC mandate to help creating dialogue, Ramaphosa arrived in the country.
 In ongoing developments at the time, Senate Chief Whip Khoabane Theko said that the prime minister's office had too much constitutional power and there was no provision for coalition dispute resolution, yet he also rejected calls to involve the king.
 He suggested that the root cause involved Kamoli's refusal give up his assignment of leading the Lesotho Defence force in favor of Lieutenant General Maaparankoe Mahao, who Thabane had tapped to replace him.
 It could, however, also worsen if the sitting prime minister was ousted.

-Members of the police forces of both South Africa and Nambia then guarded Thabane and unnamed allies in the country both day and night.
+Members of the police forces of both South Africa and Namibia then guarded Thabane and unnamed allies in the country both day and night.
 In a resolution to the conflict, the Maseru Facilitation Declaration was signed.
 The scheduled election was brought forward by two years and would occur in February 2015.
 The announcement was made by Ramaphosa, who added that the exact date would be determined by King Letsie III.
 Russia also welcomed the deal.

 On 17 October, parliament reconvened in a bid to avert the political crisis.
 Senate Chief Whip Khoabane Theko saw it as the beginning of the resumption of the electoral process.
 Parliament was officially re-convened in October by Letsie III and was celebrated by opposition MPs.